Rugby league county leagues: History

-This situation endured until 1901-02, when the top teams in each league resigned and formed a new combined first division.
+This situation endured until 1901–1902, when the top teams in each league resigned and formed a new combined first division.
 The following season, the remaining clubs formed a second division.
 From then until 1907, when there was another re-organisation, the county leagues were not played.

-The new structure initiated for the 1907-08 season saw the clubs playing every other team in their own county home and away, and playing once each against the clubs from the other county.
+The new structure initiated for the 1907–1908 season saw the clubs playing every other team in their own county home and away, and playing once each against the clubs from the other county.
 Results from all games counted towards the Rugby Football League Championship, whilst results within the county counted towards the respective county leagues.

 The championship often included teams from outside the Yorkshire and Lancashire heartlands; these were allocated to a county league on a practical basis.
-Briefly, in the 1908-09 season, there were enough clubs from Wales to add a third Welsh League to the structure.
+Briefly, in the 1908–1909 season, there were enough clubs from Wales to add a third Welsh League to the structure.
 The sole winner of this title was Merthyr Tydfil.

 The Yorkshire and Lancashire Leagues were abandoned in 1970.

-Lancashire League
+Results

 The RFL Lancashire League was an annual competition from 1895 to 1970 for professional rugby league teams in Lancashire.
-Other teams from Cheshire and Cumbria also competed in the league During the period 1896-1901 the county leagues were played as there was no national league championship during this period.
+Other teams from Cheshire and Cumbria also competed in the league.
+During the period 1896–1901 the county leagues were played as there was no national league championship during this period.
 After they were played alongside the RFL Championship until 1970.
 Teams also competed in the Lancashire Cup.

+To keep the number of teams equal in both county leagues, clubs from Yorkshire were often invited to play in the Lancashire League.
+Halifax joined the Lancashire League in 1930, remaining there until the start of the Second World War.
+Following the demise of Belle Vue Rangers in 1955, it was initially decided that the Yorkshire League champions would compete in the Lancashire League during the following season, but clubs were later elected into the league on a voluntary basis instead.